shashi9/HomeServer/README.md

 # HomeServer

-Its just a text file with collection of home server services
+Its just a text file with how to of home server services